MileHacker Logo

 Low Season Changes

-• Attractions and services in tourist-dependent areas, particularly around the lakes, might have reduced hours or close entirely.
+• Attractions and services in tourist-dependent areas, particularly around the bodies of water, might have reduced hours or close entirely.

 • This typically occurs during the low season (late autumn to the beginning of spring).